 If you answer yes to the following questions, you may be eligible.

-- Planning to attend English as a Second Language (ESL), Academic Upgrading, or a designated program which is 12 months or less in length and
+- Planning to attend English as a Second Language (ESL) or Academic Upgrading and

 - 18 years old or older or have a spouse who is 18 years old or older and